eigger/hass-vson/README.md

-# hass-wp6003
+# hass-vson
-WP6003 BLE Sensor Home Assistant Integration
+Vson BLE Sensor Home Assistant Integration

 ## 💬 Feedback & Support

 🐞 Found a bug?
-Let us know via an [Issue](https://github.com/eigger/hass-wp6003/issues).
+Let us know via an [Issue](https://github.com/eigger/hass-vson/issues).
 💡 Have a question or suggestion?
-Join the [Discussion](https://github.com/eigger/hass-wp6003/discussions)!
+Join the [Discussion](https://github.com/eigger/hass-vson/discussions)!

 ## Supported Models
 - WP6003

 ## Installation
-1. Install this integration with HACS (adding repository required), or copy the contents of this repository into the `custom_components/wp6003` directory.
+1. Install this integration with HACS (adding repository required), or copy the contents of this repository into the `custom_components/vson` directory.
 2. Restart Home Assistant.

 ## References